kshetline/tubular_util/README.md

 This function clones a value, array, or object.
 Any primitive `orig` value will simply be return as-is.

-The `shallow` parameter controls which children of an object are either cloned or used as-is.
+The `shallow` parameter controls which children of an object are either cloned or retained as-is.

 * When `shallow` is **`true`**: Only the root array or object will be converted into a new array or object reference.
-All descendant objects will retain their original reference values.
+All descendant arrays and objects will retain their original reference values.
-* When `shallow` is **`false`**: All objects, root and descendants, will be converted into a new object references.
+* When `shallow` is **`false`** (the default): All objects, root and descendants, will be converted into a new object references.
 * When `shallow` is a **`Set`**: All objects, root and descendants, will be converted into a new object references except for class instances of classes contained in `shallow`.
 * When `shallow` is a **function**: The root object is always converted into a new object, but descendants are only cloned when the callback function, provided with the descendant `value` and its `depth` in object tree, returns `false`.